AshishPandey90/OnTimeURB/README.md

 ## How to use or launch OnTimeURB?
-All bioinformatics application workflows can be executed using the [docker](./Docker_Containers/Bioinformatics_Workflows) containers.
+All bioinformatics application workflows can be executed using this dicker container: [workflows](./Docker_Containers/Bioinformatics_Workflows)
+The OnTimeURB can be executed using this docker container: [OnTimeURB](./Docker_Containers/Bioinformatics_Workflows)

 ## To do list
 1. Enhancing functionalites of OnTimeURB.